All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Cost: Japan Airlines prices its partner awards by distance, so longer flights cost more.
 Flights from the US to Europe start at 23,000 points each way or 45,000 points for a round trip.

-Taxes and fees are reasonable.
-But vary depending on where you’re going and what airline you fly.
+Taxes and fees are reasonable, but vary depending on where you’re going and what airline you fly.

 Notes: The mileage price is based on the total distance flown, not on the distance per segment, so roundtrip flights are usually cheaper than booking two one way tickets.
 For example, a flight from Dallas to Rome falls in the 4,001-6,000 mile range.
 If you book the trip as two one way tickets, you would need to pay 37,000 miles each way (74,000 total).
 But a round trip ticket for the same trip falls in the 10,001-12,000 mile range.
 The price for that is just 50,000 miles total.